The Swerve (2018) Movies That Hit You Where It Hurts

 I give The Swerve

 The Swerve movie is Dean Kapsalis’s debut feature film.
 I’m literally petrified as to what he might come up with next.
-This writer-director is a man to watch.
+Sadly, as of 2025, Kapsalis has released nothing else.

 The Swerve Movie Trailer Official